Azure/azure-powershell/src/ApiManagement/ApiManagement/help/New-AzApiManagementNamedValue.md

 Accept wildcard characters: False
 ```

-### -PropertyId
+### -NamedValueId
-Specifies an ID for the property.
+Identifier of new named value.
-Maximum length is 256 characters.
+This parameter is optional.
-If you do not specify an ID, this cmdlet generates one.
+If not specified will be generated.

 ```yaml
 Type: System.String